Starting at INR 13,900 INR 17,500

 This trek is also called the 7 Lakes of Kashmir Trek.
 Owing to the many alpine lakes one sees on this trek.
 The trek starts from Shitkadi Sonamarg – the famous tourist place in Kashmir.
 And goes up through jungles, meadows, gullies, and the huge expanse of grasslands.
 It goes over 3 high altitude passes, different valleys, and landscapes.
 The trek ends at Naranag – a simple yet beautiful village in Kashmir.

-Summer is the best time to do this trek and the months from June to September are the ideal months.
+From Summer to Monsoon is the best time to do this trek and the months from June to September are the ideal months.
 It remains closed during the winter season.
 This trek in September is least crowded.

-Cliffhangers India offers the complete package for Great Lakes Trek.
-From budget to premium fixed departures, from private customized options to the college/corporate groups, we have flexibility in the services and itinerary.
+Yes, that’s what Cliffhangers India thought about Kashmir Great Lakes Trek.
+Cliffhangers India offers the complete package for the Great Kashmir Lake Trek.
+From budget to premium fixed departures, from private customized options to college/corporate groups, we have flexibility in the services and itinerary to suit your needs.
+If you want to check Kashmir Great Lakes Trek cost, we provide competitive pricing options.

 Kashmir Great Lakes Trek Premium Package